Jamazi4/bimcat/notes.md

 Fixed a bit the liraryInfo component and also removed select column from all library views if library is not editable

+Also instead of handling the togglecomponentPrivate from inside library inside a component I removed the toggle button from component view at all.

 ### Current task list

 [x]sort out the navigation to library and/or component from composite [x]show if composite is private or not
-[ ]handle user changing component private from inside libraries (redirect) [ ]handle user changing library to private and removing someone from guests.
+[x]handle user changing component private from inside libraries (just removed button) [ ]restrict merging libraries with uncompatible privacy status [ ]handle user changing library to private and removing someone from guests.
+[ ]handle removing library from favorites
-[ ]pagination in libraries view
-[ ]sharing composite library
+[ ]pagination in libraries view and component browser [ ]sharing composite library
 [ ]history log
 [ ]handle pset values and stats